msindwan/mhtml2html/README.md

 }
 ```

+### convert

 `mhtml2html.convert(mhtml_string or mhtml_object);`

 * Accepts an MHTML String or parsed MHTML Object.
 * Returns an html document element.

+## Development

+To build the mhtml2html distribution scripts

+1. If node_modules haven't been installed already, run `npm install` from the root directory
+2. Run `./node_modules/gulp/bin/gulp`.
+The distribution scripts are saved to the dist folder.

+### Testing and linting

+Run `./node_modules/gulp/bin/gulp lint` and `./node_modules/gulp/bin/gulp test` for linting and testing respectively.

 ## License